subfuzion/appmesh-blog/colorapp/README.md

 The term *virtual* is used for abstract resources that directly map to an actual, physical resource.

 [Envoy] is a proxy that you deploy with each microservice after creating your mesh resources (virtual services, virtual nodes, virtual routers, and routes).
-You will normally run it in a container using the [Envoy Image], which you configure to as part of your task or pod definition for your microservice.
+You will normally run it in a container using the AWS App Mesh provided [Envoy Image], which you configure to as part of your task or pod definition for your microservice.
 Envoy proxies provide the foundation for the App Mesh implementation of its core resource abstractions.
 Service-to-service communication in the data plane flows through Envoy proxies that intercept all ingress and egress traffic for each microservice they are associated with through the mesh configuration.

 ### Virtual Services, Virtual Nodes, and Virtual Routers